brnbrd/VeggieDelight/.github/ISSUE_TEMPLATE/bug-report.md

 **Screenshots**: If applicable, add screenshots to help explain your problem.

-**Versions**: Veggie Delight, Farmer's Delight, and Forge versions.
+**Versions**: Collector's Reap, Farmer's Delight, and Forge/NeoForge versions.